nus-cs2113-AY2122S1/ip/docs/README.md

 Terminates the Duke program.

-### Save data to file
+### Auto-save data

-Converts all current `Task` data to String form and saves this to `duke.txt`.
-This is done automatically.
+Any changes made to the task list are automatically saved to the file.
+This way, you do not have to worry about losing your data.